adamcatley/adamcatley.github.io/docs/AirTag.md

 The bottom right numbers look like a manufacturing data code (eg. "2920 17" could be the 29th week of 2020, batch 17).
 From the available samples:
 - US devices are in the range `2920, 3020, 3120`
 - Europe is `5220`, a few months later
-- Asia is `1021`, a few months later and only a few weeks befor launch
+- Asia is `1021`, a few months later and only a few weeks before launch

 There is also a letter to the left of the 3 big pads on the left.
 This could relate to the U1 chip underneath
 - This is either `A` (Europe) or `C` (rest of world). `A` also comes with a 3 digit number, C does not.